mark-hoy/tiny-m-build/README.md

 I believe (but have not verified) that assembly of the tiny-m should be very similar to the V0 rails and build plate, so watch the following video:\
 https://youtu.be/Il6koDFPf7w

+Build Plate - Wago 221 connectors make for very nice connections on the printer.
+They are not rated for the temperature at the bed, but unless you are running a very hot enclosed build, they should be OK a distance away.
+I used a couple of these holders mounted to the rails under the build plate. https://www.thingiverse.com/thing:4579456 The Wago 221 snap into place very firmly.

 # Extruder